Extension Logo

 Quick facts

-• Raising backyard chickens can be a rewarding experience and a great way to teach kids about nature, agriculture and responsibility of caring for animals.
+• Raising backyard chickens can be a rewarding experience and a great way to teach kids about nature, agriculture, and the responsibility of caring for animals.

 • Hens begin laying at around six months of age and can continue for five to 10 years, with peak production occurring in the first two years.